PowersPope/openmm-scripts/README.md

 # openmm-scripts
 Helpful python scripts written to be able to easily submit an MD trajectory submitted to either a GPU or CPU on a cluster or local pc.
+These can be used for assessing the kinematics/rigidity of a peptide or how well of a binder it would be given some constant force pulling it off your desired target.

 Andrew Powers (apowers4@uoregon.edu OR apowers@flatironinstitute.org)